gavinbm/Battleship/README.md

 1) clone the repo
 2) enter the repo directory
 3) enter the command: make
-4) enter the command: ./battleship X Y
+4) enter the command: battleship X Y
+5) Enjoy!

 X and Y in step 4 determine the size of your board.
 X is the number of columns, Y is the number of rows.